helenclx/helenchong-blog/src/en/posts/welcome-to-galaxy-garden.md

 I do have another blog on [my developer website](https://helenchong.dev/), though that blog focuses on tech, so I wanted a personal blog to give myself more freedom to write about more variety of topics.

 If you are reading this, I am grateful you are here to witness this new beginning of my personal blogging journey.

+Coincidentally, October 8 is also International Lesbian Day.
+As a lesbian myself, this is such a perfect timing to launch my personal project like a personal blog hand-coded from scratch! ❤️🧡🤍